 No archaeological resources have been identified within the APE; therefore, none have been identified as significant under Section 106 of the NHPA.
-Ground disturbing activities associated with the proposed Project, however, may affect unknown buried cultural resources.
-However, the proposed Project has incorporated BMPs to assist in the avoidance and minimizations of such effects.
-With the incorporation of BMP CUL-1, BMP CUL-2, BMP CUL-3, and BMP CUL-4, identified in Table 3.9-3, no direct or indirect short-term adverse effects on archeological properties would be anticipated under the proposed Project.
+Ground disturbing activities associated with the Project, however, may affect unknown buried cultural resources.
+However, the Project has incorporated BMPs to assist in the avoidance and minimizations of such effects.
+With the incorporation of BMP CUL-1, BMP CUL-2, BMP CUL-3, and BMP CUL-4, identified in Table 3.9-3, no direct or indirect short-term adverse effects on archeological properties are anticipated under the Project.
+All archaeological BMPs agreed upon by SHPO and the consulting tribes are documented in the addendum Finding of Effect report (November 2021).